Chronic axillary rash

 Program Director: Robin Shecter DO

-Submitted on: Apr 27, 2018
+Submitted on: April 27, 2018

 CHIEF COMPLAINT: Chronic bilateral axillary rash which developed over the course of a year

-Other information: Past medical history includes diabetes mellitus (HgA1c 6.2), hypothyroidism, stasis dermatitis, hand eczema and hypertension.
+CLINICAL HISTORY: Patient presented with an asymptomatic rash localized to the axillae.
+Patient has tried changing deodorants and using talcum powder without improvement.
+Past medical history includes diabetes mellitus (HgA1c 6.2), hypothyroidism, stasis dermatitis, hand eczema and hypertension.
 Pt denies use of tobacco or illicit drugs.
 He is currently on levothyroxine, carvedilol, pregabalin, saxagliptin, tamsulosin, pantoprazole, glipizide, warfarin, lisinopril, metformin, and furosemide.
 His allergies include acetaminophen, morphine, hydromorphine, zocor, and niaspan.

 PHYSICAL EXAM: